bot-app/trading/docs/advanced-setup.md

 ### Logging to syslog

-To send Freqtrade log messages to a local or remote `syslog` service use the `--logfile` command line option with the value in the following format:
+To send Trading log messages to a local or remote `syslog` service use the `--logfile` command line option with the value in the following format:

 * `--logfile syslog:<syslog_address>` -- send log messages to `syslog` service using the `<syslog_address>` as the syslog address.